Miami Valley Trails

 Mitchell Memorial Forest - Cleves, OH

-Description: 8 miles - Trail A has 4 miles of beginner/intermediate trail, Trail B has 4 miles of intermediate/advanced trail, with some off-camber rocky sections.
-95% singletrack, two short gravel/grassy roads.
-Lots of rocks and roots, not a lot of elevation gain, but still a few long, fun downhills.
+Trail Description: 8 miles - Trail A has 4 miles of beginner/intermediate trail, Trail B has 4 miles of intermediate/advanced trail, with some off-camber rocky sections.
+95% singletrack mountain bike trail, two short gravel/grassy roads.
+Lots of rocks and roots, little elevation gain, but still a few long, fun downhills.
 Old-school meets new-school style of trail.
 Download Trail Map or visit Great Parks of Hamilton Co.

 East Fork State Park - Bethel, OH

-Trailhead: Upon entering park, you will see a sign for the mountain bike and hiking trails.
+Trailhead: Upon entering park, you will see a sign for the mountain bike and hiking trails just past park office.
 Turn left as the sign indicates.
-Following on a gravel road, through 2 small ponds and you will find the parking lot next to the trailheads.
+Follow the gravel road, through 2 small ponds and you will find the parking lot next to the trailheads.

-Trail Description: Over 10 miles - Trail is all singletrack with beginner, intermediate and advanced trails.
+Trail Description: Over 12 miles - Trail is 100% singletrack mountain bike trail with beginner, intermediate and advanced trails.
 Lots of roots, some log-overs on intermediate/advanced trails.
-Very little elevation, one big, technical creek crossing w/ some scenic rides along the lake.
+Very little elevation.
+One big, technical creek crossing w/ some scenic rides along the lake.
 Download Trail Map *Beginner Friendly*

 Harbin Park - Fairfield, OH